Model-agnostic search for dijet resonances with anomalous jet substructure in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

 \section{Introduction}

 Many models of physics beyond the standard model (BSM) predict the existence of new particles with hadronic decays.
 One of the most generic searches for new physics at particle colliders is therefore a search for heavy resonances decaying into two jets~\cite{ua1dijet,ua2dijet,cdfdijet,d0dijet,atlas1dijet,atlas2dijet,cms1dijet,cms2dijet}.
 This search is sensitive to a wide range of signals, but is dominated by an overwhelming background from quantum chromodynamics (QCD) multijet production.
 To increase the sensitivity to specific decays, dedicated searches at the CERN LHC have been performed that require the jets to have a substructure and/or flavor content compatible with \PW and \PZ bosons~\cite{dibosonatlas,dibosoncms,dibosoncmslatest}, Higgs bosons~\cite{higgsatlas,higgscms}, bottom quarks~\cite{bsatlas,bsatlas2,bscms,bscms2}, or top quarks~\cite{topsatlas,topscms,topscms2}.
 These searches are able to exploit the expected signature of the targeted signal to reduce the standard model (SM) background and increase the search sensitivity, but as a result they are no longer generic.
-These dedicated searches also do not cover many possible signals whose production cross sections may be below the sensitivity of inclusive dijet searches, which motivates a new approach targeting a broader set of signals.
-Model-agnostic searches based on anomaly detection, aimed at achieving the best combination of both sensitivity and generality, have been proposed~\cite{Kasieczka:2021xcg}, and recently also performed by the ATLAS Collaboration~\cite{ATLAS_cwola,ATLAS_higgsplusX,ATLAS_twobody}.
+It is not possible to perform dedicated searches for every possible signature, meaning many potential signals, whose production cross sections may be below the sensitivity of inclusive dijet searches, remain uncovered.
+These gaps in coverage could result in potential discoveries being missed if new strategies are not employed.
+Model-agnostic searches based on anomaly detection aim to fill in these gaps by achieving the best combination of both sensitivity and generality by using novel machine-learning (ML) techniques.
+These searches are designed to be sensitive to a broad range of signatures, offering significant discovery potential.
+Such searches have been proposed~\cite{Kasieczka:2021xcg}, and recently also performed by the ATLAS Collaboration~\cite{ATLAS_cwola,ATLAS_higgsplusX,ATLAS_twobody, ATLAS_anomaly2}.